Why natural hand sanitizer?

 Add essential oils (and Vitamin E if using) to a small glass bowl or container and swirl to mix.
 Add witch hazel to the oils and swirl again.
 Add this mixture to the aloe vera gel and mix well.
-Shake well before each use.
+Shake gently before each use.
 (Sanitizer should last a few months with the addition of Vitamin E to help preserve.
 Without a natural preservative, shelf life is much shorter.)

 Tips and warnings